Looking after your Scheme product: tips from a powered wheelchair user

 Charge the battery

-One of the most important ways to keep your powered wheelchair in tip-top condition is to charge it regularly.
-Even if you are not using it for long periods of time, it’s best to charge it.
-The easiest and simplest time to charge your powered wheelchair is when you are sleeping.
-I charge my wheelchair overnight to ensure the battery is fully charged for the next day.
+I charge my wheelchair overnight so the battery is fully charged for the next day.
 You should try not to let the battery drain completely, as this can cause damage.

 General maintenance

 Over time, things like nuts, bolts and electrical connections can become loose.
 These should be kept tight and secure at all times.
-It’s best to speak to your dealer as soon as you notice if parts are becoming loose/worn or if it’s making a strange sound.
+It’s best to speak to your dealer as soon as you notice if parts are becoming loose, worn or making a strange sound.

-Your dealer should be able to find the issues, and then either reassure you, or come to see you if necessary.
+Your dealer should be able to find the issue, and then either reassure you, or come to see you if necessary.

 My powered wheelchair kept breaking down due to a faulty loose cable connected to my controller.
 This happened several times when I would drive down curbs and across roads, which made my wheelchair lose power.
 This was frustrating but also dangerous.
 Now I make sure all cables and other parts are checked and my wheelchair is serviced on a regular basis by my dealer.